 The need for voluntary, informed consent includes those studies in which the subjects are not able to give personal consent for themselves.
 In this situation, the consent document is presented to those who have been designated responsible for the research subject's wellbeing (e.g. parent of a child).
 The IRB's role is to verify that the consent process and all documents accompanying the consent form are likely to assist those responsible for such persons in making an informed decision as to the best interests of the research subject.
 The capacity for truly informed and voluntary participation in research varies widely among study populations.
-At one extreme, there may be ample understanding and manifest freedom from coercion; at the other, there may be degrees of understanding and freedom that affect the consent of potential subjects.
+At one extreme, there may be ample understanding and freedom that affect the consent of potential subjects.
 The IRB must exercise special care when considering subjects whose ability to give free and informed consent may be compromised in any way.